Target Canada: REDcard

 The REDcard was offered in Canada as either a debit card or a credit card.
 Around 30,000 Canadians signed up for the REDcard prior to Target's opening in 2013.
-Like its American counterpart, the cards offered a five-percent discount on almost all Target purchases and the debit card allowed up to a $60 cash withdrawal.
+Like its American counterpart, the cards offered a five-percent discount on almost all Target purchases and the debit card allowed up to a C$60 cash withdrawal.
 The Canadian version did not offer free online shipping (as online shopping was unavailable in Canada when Target's Canadian operations were active), a 30-day extended return period, a one-percent donation to K–12 schools on almost all purchases, a Visa credit card or a store-only credit card that are available in the United States.
 Target Canada stores did not accept U.S.-issued REDcards in its stores.
-Target Canada continued to honour the REDcard throughout its liquidation sales.
+Target Canada continued to honour the Canadian REDcard throughout its liquidation sales.

 Target Canada: The Play

 Robert Motum, a Toronto-based playwright, spent two years interviewing and gathering the stories of former Target Canada employees.
 The words of 60 employees have been compiled into A Community Target – a verbatim play that examines the human story of Canada's precarious retail climate and depicts Target's whirlwind venture north of the border.
-The piece, commissioned by Outside the March Theatre Company, is to be staged inside an empty Target store.
+The piece, commissioned by Outside the March Theatre Company, was directed by Mitchell Cushman, and was staged in a site-specific setting inside an empty Target store.